epogrebnyak/abacus/README.md

 ```

 5. Balance sheet and income statement can be printed
-   to screen with longer account names and pretty formatting
+   to screen with more verbose account names and formatting
-   (with color in console).
+   (prints with color in console).

 ```python
 from abacus import ConsoleViewer